aerospike/act/README.md

 a typical 240GB SSD, actprep takes 30-60+ minutes to run.
 The time varies depending on the drive and the capacity.

+If you are testing multiple drives, you can run actprep on all of the drives in parallel.
+Preparing multiple drives in parallel does not take a lot more time than preparing a single drive, so this step should only take an hour or two.

 For example, to clean and salt the device /dev/sdc: (over-provisioned using hdparm)
 ```
 $ sudo ./actprep /dev/sdc &